 Dangers & Annoyances

 Somaliland was safe at the time of writing, and our on-the-ground research included Hargeisa, Las Geel, Berbera, Borama, Zeila, Tog Wajaale, Sheekh, Burao, Erigavo and Maydh.
 However, despite what officials claim, there is an element of uncertainty regarding the security situation.
-The Somalilanders have established law and order in their separatist territory, but as long as their unruly brothers from Puntland and Southern Somalia don’t settle for peace, there will be an element of risk – borders are not terrorist-proof.
-Prospective travellers should carefully monitor the situation before setting off.
+The Somalilanders have established law and order in their separatist territory, but as long as their neighbours from Puntland and Southern Somalia don't settle for peace, there will be an element of risk – borders are not terrorist-proof.
+Prospective travelers should carefully monitor the situation before setting off.
 In late January 2013, after French troops liberated Saharan cities in northern Mali from fundamentalist rebels, the Foreign & Commonwealth Office (FCO) issued an advice against all travel to Somaliland.

 Although security has improved in previously high-risk areas such as the Sanaag province, check the situation locally before heading there.
 Travel in the Sool region is currently unsafe due to conflict in Puntland, which claims this province.